Postage stamps of Ireland: Overprints

 In 1922, as an interim measure before the first specially designed definitives were ready, a series of contemporary stamps of King George V were overprinted.
 The unoverprinted stamps were issued and in use in the United Kingdom of Great Britain and Ireland between 1912 and 1922 and continued in use in Great Britain and Northern Ireland until 1936.
 Three printing firms held overprinting contracts: Dollard Printing House Ltd., Alex.
 Thom & Co Ltd., and Harrison & Sons.
 In June 1925 the Government Printers, Dublin Castle, obtained the contract and completed all overprinting until 1937, when the final, high-value stamps were issued.
+Unoverprinted postal stationery and labels remained on sale until 1925.

 Collecting and identifying the overprints can be an arduous task as there are numerous variations in the overprint settings.
 Feldman states "the complex details of plating, shading, overprint colours, accurate measurements, to mention a few, often discourage even the most enthusiastic collector".
 Three specialised books, or catalogue chapters, (Freeman & Stubbs, Munk and Meredith), issued within five years of issue have concentrated on this topic and Meredith is regarded as unequalled.

-Two distinct overprints were made, before and after the formal independence of the state on 6 December 1922.
+Three distinct overprints were made, before and after the formal independence of the state on 6 December 1922.
 The Provisional Government of Ireland (Rialtas Sealadach na hÉireann) overprints were initially issued on 17 February 1922, with eight low-value and three high-value stamps overprinted by Dollard and four by Thom.
 This overprint is composed of the four words Rialtas Sealadach na hÉireann and the numeral date 1922 arranged in five lines of seriffed text.
-The unoverprinted stamps remained valid for postage in Ireland until 31 March 1922.
+The unoverprinted stamps remained valid for postage in what was to become the Irish Free State until 31 March 1922.

+The second overprinted series also consisted of five lines, similar to the first series, and were released in a range of values from a half-penny to one shilling and were issued June–October 1922.
+These were overprinted by Thom and are easily distinguished from the first set by the sans-serif figures in "1922" and the full stop after the year, as per the picture above left.

-The Irish Free State (Saorstát Éireann) overprints debuted on 11 December 1922.
+The Irish Free State (Saorstát Éireann) overprints debuted on 11 December 1922, being the third set.
 This is a three-line overprint using a sans-serif typeface and was done by Thom, Harrison and the Government Printers.
 The last overprinted stamps were the Waterlow & Sons re-engraved King George V 2/6, 5/- and 10/- values that appeared in 1934 and were overprinted in 1937 for use in Ireland.